Lswbanban/RickArdurous/README.md

 # To do

 ## Enemy
-- The death state for both type of Enemy (Mummy and Skeleton)
 - Implement the logic for the Skeleton to wait and follow Rick

 # New items to come